zeroknowledgediscovery/Cynet/README.rst

       neighbor_plot(filepath= 'crime_filtered_data.csv'):
           This is the first implementation of our Bokeh plot.
 The function takes the filepath of the data and opens the bokeh plot in a browser.
-Google Chrome seems to be the best browser for bokeh plots.
+Chrome seems to be the best browser for bokeh plots.
 The datafile must be a csv file in the correct format.
 See the file 'crime_filtered_data.csv' for an example.
 Each row represents a point, all the lines(sources) connected to